FarzamMohammadi/ado-express/README.md

 You have two options to get started:

-1. **CLI Tools & Executables**: Get tasks done efficiently using either CLI tools or our plug-and-play executables.
-The CLI requires either Docker or Python, while executables are a hassle-free option requiring no preliminary installations—ideal for getting started right away.
-For more on CLI, see [CLI Usage](#%EF%B8%8F-cli-usage), and for executables, check out [Executables](#executables).
+1. **CLI**: Get tasks done efficiently using the CLI.
+The CLI requires either Docker or Python.
+For more on CLI, see [CLI Usage](#%EF%B8%8F-cli-usage).

 2. **Web Application**: For those who prefer a more graphical approach with an intuitive user interface, you can opt for the full web application.
 For this option, proceed to [Web Application Usage](#%EF%B8%8F-web-application-usage).